KnpLabs/php-github-api/README.markdown

 This library borrows ideas, code and tests from [phptwitterbot](http://code.google.com/p/phptwitterbot/).

+### Contributors hall of fame

-Thanks to [noloh](http://github.com/noloh) for his contribution on the Object API.
+- Thanks to [noloh](http://github.com/noloh) for his contribution on the Object API.
-Thanks to [bshaffer](http://github.com/bshaffer) for his contribution on the Repo API.
+- Thanks to [bshaffer](http://github.com/bshaffer) for his contribution on the Repo API.
-Thanks to [Rolf van de Krol](http://github.com/rolfvandekrol) for his numerous contributions.
+- Thanks to [Rolf van de Krol](http://github.com/rolfvandekrol) for his countless contributions.

 Thanks to GitHub for the high quality API and documentation.